7 Best Gaming Keyboards in 2019: Top Budget, Mechanical & RGB Picks

-It’s surprising to see a mechanical gaming keyboard this cheap offering great features such as RGB backlighting, anti-ghosting functionality, tactile switches equivalent to Cherry MX’s Blue, and high-quality durable Metal-ABS construction.
-The opposite is also true; it’s not that surprising that the Redragon K552-R Kumara doesn’t have a wrist rest and media or volume keys.
+It’s surprising to see a mechanical gaming keyboard at such good value while still offering great features such as RGB backlighting, anti-ghosting functionality, tactile switches equivalent to Cherry MX’s Blue, and high-quality durable Metal-ABS construction.
+The K552 Kumara RGB keyboard is a tenkeyless(TKL) board giving gamers a portable option that also saves space on the desk.

 - Steady on